Order of Merit Points Structure - Summary

 ^ If more playoff teams qualify than positions available to an event, or tied across base point valus, the value of points will be awarded based on the Total Base Value divided between the total playoff teams reaching quarterfinals and muliplied by the SFM, or teams will receive point-per-win values, whichever number is higher.

-All events will utilize a SFM value (including all Playdown/Special events).
+All events will utilize a SFM value.
 This SFM value reflects the quality of the teams participating in the event.
-The SFM value will be calculated using the Order of Merit (OOM) ranking on the Tuesday prior to the event, and will reflect a cumulative total using the following system:
+The SFM value will be calculated using the WCF World Team Ranking on the Tuesday prior to the event, and will reflect a cumulative total using the following system:

 The cumulative SFM number, as calculated above, will then be scaled to a 24-team format.
 This scaled SFM value is now normalized so it does not reflect the number of teams at an event.